 Arranged overdrafts

-We all sometimes need a little wriggle room.
-With an arranged overdraft, we agree an amount of credit on your current account — extra money that’s available to you when you need it.
+We all sometimes need a little wiggle room.
+With an arranged overdraft, we agree an amount of credit on your current account – extra money that's available to you when you need it.
 Arranged overdrafts are designed for short-term borrowing, and you're only charged for the amount you use.

-All of our current accounts offer an arranged overdraft, except FlexBasic.
 You can ask us for an arranged overdraft when you apply or any time afterwards.
-If you have a FlexOne, you’ll only be able to apply for an arranged overdraft after you turn 18.
+If you have a FlexOne, you'll only be able to apply for an arranged overdraft after you turn 18.

 To get an arranged overdraft